andresebr/kumodd/README.md

 Files can be filtered by category, such as doc, image, or video.
 Meta-data columns may be selected in the configuration file.

+## Usage examples

+List all documents stored in a Google Drive account:

 ``` shell
 ./kumodd.py -l doc
 Created (UTC)            Last Modified (UTC)      File Id                                       Remote Path                   Revision   Modified by      Owner            MD5